Wisconsin school guard not mad over firing, credits support | WTOP

 MADISON, Wis.
-(AP) — A black Wisconsin security guard who was fired for repeating a racial slur while telling a student not to use it says he’s not angry because he’s gotten “a busload of love” from supporters.
+(AP) — A black Wisconsin security guard who was fired for repeating a racial slur while telling a student not to use it says he’s not angry because he has received “a busload of love” from supporters.

-Marlon Anderson told WMTV-TV on Sunday that he hasn’t had time to be upset because of support he’s received.
+Marlon Anderson told WMTV-TV on Sunday that he hasn’t had time to be upset because of support he has received.
 He said people have stopped him on the street to hug him.
-Students from Madison West High School also staged a walkout Friday to support him.
+Students from Madison West High School also staged a walkout Friday in support.

 Anderson said he was responding to a call Oct.
 9 about a disruptive student when the student, who is black, called him obscenities, including the N-word.
 Anderson told the student not to call him that, repeating the slur.